The monstrosity that is the Quay Street Roundabout.

 The simple fact is Tesco were offering to provide the bare-minimum capacity increase they could get away with, but it was an offer to increase the capacity and the council would have been hounded for decades if they had turned it down.

 It's not supposed to be there.
 Since before the roundabout took shape, there had been plans to build a new road which meant people going towards Gosport didn't have to go through Fareham.
 So the roundabout was never intended to carry anywhere near as many people as it is.
+Eastern Way had to be opened within a few years of it being built.

 It has made people's lives easier.
 In any walk of life the car drivers are always the first to moan when something causes them inconvenience.
 I don't know why it is, it's just one of the facts of life.